open-telemetry/oteps/text/0000-support-elastic-common-schema-in-opentelemetry.md

 ## Introduction

 This proposal is to add support for the Elastic Common Schema (ECS) in the OpenTelemetry specification and provide full interoperability for ECS in OpenTelemetry component implementations.
+We propose to implement this support enriching OpenTelemetry Semantic Conventions with ECS fields.
+The goal is to merge ECS into Otel Semantic Conventions.

+## Proposed process to merge ECS in OpenTelemetry Semantic Conventions

+We propose 3 steps to add support for ECS in OpenTelemetry Semantic Conventions:
+1. Validation of the principle of adding support for ECS in OpenTelemetry and validation that this support would be implemented merging ECS fields in OpenTelemetry Semantic Conventions,
+2. Validation of the methodology to merge these ECS fields.
+As there are 40+ ECS namespaces and as there will be few overlaps and maybe needs to evolve some ECS field names to match the vocabulary and conventions of Otel, we have in mind an iterative process tackling namespaces one after the other.
+We are also interested in clarifying how downstream schemas could be created; We have for example identified the value of having downstream schemas to specify persistence characteristics (see ECS string persistence types <a href="https://www.elastic.co/guide/en/elasticsearch/reference/master/text.html#match-only-text-field-type">match_only_text</a>, <a href="https://www.elastic.co/guide/en/elasticsearch/reference/master/keyword.html#keyword-field-type">keyword</a> <a href="https://www.elastic.co/guide/en/elasticsearch/reference/master/keyword.html#constant-keyword-field-type">constant_keyword</a>, <a href="https://www.elastic.co/guide/en/elasticsearch/reference/master/keyword.html#wildcard-field-type">wildcard</a>),
+3. Actual merge of ECS fields in Otel Semantic Conventions.

+Note that we didn't propose in this OTEP the mapping of all ECS fields because this is a substantial effort, we prefered to first validate the principle and, once consensus is reached, actually define the mapping.

 ## Motivation